By MICK ROBERTS ©

 Although continually raided by police, the billiard saloons blatantly thumbed their noses at the law and continued offering illegal activities for their ‘members’ through the war years and into the 1950s.

-A major crackdown on billiard saloons, and their ‘sports clubs’, came during the 1950s, with raids made by local police and the Criminal Investigation Branch (CIB), with stiff charging often alid against the operators.
-The Perth Sunday Times reported on Sunday June 3 1951:
+A major crackdown on billiard saloons, and their ‘sports clubs’, came during the 1950s, with raids made by local police and the Criminal Investigation Branch (CIB), with stiff charging often laid against the operators.
+The Perth Sunday Times reported on June 3 1951:

 Poker Machines Seized In Raid

 Sydney, Sat: Vice squad, in raids on the South Coast last night, arrested 5 men and seized 17 poker machines.
 Raids were on 4 billiard clubs.
 Led by Insp.
 Crothers, 4 parties of detectives left the CIB early last night and went to Coledale, Thirroul, Austinmer and Bulli.
 Five men were charged with being keepers of common gaming houses.
 All were released on £20 bail to appear at Bulli Court next Friday.

 Illawarra Daily Mercury reported on May 2 1953 that William Morris, of Main Road, Bulli, was charged with keeping a “common gaming house” and was sentenced to six months in jail.
 A poker machine was ordered to be destroyed.

 The demise of the billiard saloon came with continued police regulation and the government taking control of illegal betting in the mid 1960s.
 The introduction of the government controlled Totalisator Agency Board (TAB) sounded the death knell for the colourful institutions.
 Betting became legal in registered agencies with the introduction of suburban TAB agencies.